SadeghHayeri/GreenTunnel/README.md

 ```

 ### Tested on
-- MacOS Mojava 10.14 with node 8 and npm 6
+- MacOS Mojave 10.14 with node 8 and npm 6
 - Ubuntu 18.04 with node 8 and npm 6
 - Windows 10 with node 8 and npm 6